Transforming user experience.

 We initially worked on a stripped back wireframe prototype of our proposed quote journey which was submitted for user testing – this helped analyse user interactions with form and determine if the layout of content was effective.
 It also allowed us to gain a first-hand understanding of the limitations of the early form and its design.
 By combining this with the ongoing findings of user research detailing interactions with form and the thoughts of users as they were completing an application form, we were able to determine what was working, what wasn’t and which elements could be improved upon.

 By recognising common themes and issues, we were able to amend the form by making the product simpler to understand, using natural language to shorten the page length.
-We also provided help-text, auto-complete and validation to avoid any confusion; testers found the combination of both approaches ‘conversational’ and user-friendly.
+We also provided help-text, auto-complete and validation to avoid any confusion.

 Users were also given choices via buttons instead of dropdowns, with one click to select.
 All options could be viewed upfront, which offered a more straightforward experience on touch devices by removing keyboard pop-ups.
 We also reduced the journey from thirteen pages to four, shortening the name of every step, removing ‘Completed’ as one, as well as adding a progress indicator.